edgarsuit/FreeNAS-Report/README.md

 After the resilver is done: https://i.imgur.com/I43MLLf.png<br>
 When a scrub is in progess: https://i.imgur.com/YGmvZT4.png<br><br>

+### Usage

+`./report.sh -c ./report.cfg`

+**report.cfg** will be created if it does not exist and populated with default values.

-**At a minimum, enter email address and set defaultFile to 0 in the generated config file.
+**At a minimum, enter an email address and set defaultFile to 0 in the generated config file.
 Feel free to edit other user parameters as needed.
 Backup has been disabled by default so if it is required please set to true.**<br><br>

 **Current Version: v1.7**